kursor1337/KTensorFlow/README.md

 ## Usage
 ### Load the model
 First, you need to create `ModelDesc`, that would provide model to the library.
-`ModelDesc` needs to be created in platform-specific code, since Android and iOS have different ways of loading the model.
+By default `ModelDesc` needs to be created in platform-specific code, since Android and iOS have different ways of loading the model.
+But there are extensions for Moko and Compose Resources in `ktensorflow-moko` and `ktensorflow-compose` modules.

 Android examples with Compose Multiplatform Resources:
 * ModelDesc.File